 Students admitted through the Honors College Program relationship with C|M|LAW are not obligated to attend CSU Cleveland-Marshall College of Law and can may apply to and accept admission other law schools.

-Students admitted through the Early Law School Admission Program will have the option to participate in a variety of law school programs while still an undergraduate, including meeting professors, attending lectures and enrolling in law school classes as part of the Honors Program curriculum.
+Students admitted through the Honors College Program will have the option to participate in a variety of law school programs while still an undergraduate, including meeting professors, attending lectures and enrolling in law school classes as part of the Honors College Program curriculum.

-Students already enrolled in the Honors Program can apply to the Early Law School Admission Program during their Freshman, Sophomore or Junior years.
+Students are encouraged to submit an Honors Program Law School Intent to Enroll Form as early as possible during their Freshman, Sophomore or Junior years.